Comment on page

 USER_ROLE

-Ultimately, this naming convention makes it easier to select specific sub-sets of roles using command:
+Ultimately, this naming convention makes it easier to select specific subsets of roles using command:

 __OWNER__S_ROLE

-- OWNERSHIP privileges for all objects in schema;__READ__ROLE
+- provides OWNERSHIP privileges for objects in schema;

-- general READ and USAGE permissions for objects in schema;__WRITE__ROLE
+- provides generic READ and USAGE access for objects in schema;

 __USAGE__W_ROLE

-- USAGE and OPERATE privileges for warehouse;__MONITOR__W_ROLE
+- USAGE and OPERATE privileges for warehouse;

 - MONITOR and OPERATE privileges for warehouse;